Pennsylvania Route 29

 Pennsylvania Route 29 (PA 29) is a 118 mi north–south state highway that runs through most of eastern Pennsylvania.

-The route currently exists in two segments, a southern segment and a northern segment.
+The route currently has a southern and northern segment.
 The southern segment runs from U.S. Route 30 (US 30) near Malvern north to Interstate 78 (I-78)/PA 309 near Allentown.
 The northern segment runs from I-81 in Ashley north to the New York state line near Brookdale, Pennsylvania, where the road becomes New York State Route 7 (NY 7).
 The southernmost 5 mi of PA 29's northern segment is a freeway known as the South Cross Valley Expressway.
-The route was continuous until May 9, 1966 when PA 29 was split into the two segments that exist today.
+The route was continuous until May 9, 1966, when PA 29 was split into the two segments that exist today.